 Note that the lower part of the U-Ring Setting webpage shows the Status of the U-Ring which provides its State, 1st Ring Port Status and 2nd Ring Port Status.
-The description of the U-Ring setting is summarized in Table 2.60.
+The description of the U-Ring setting is summarized in Table 2.61.

 -U-Ring Setting

-LI Dina Disabled

-U-Ring
+U-Ring Disabled 🗸

 Ring Master Disabled 🗸

 1st Ring Port Port1 🗸

 2nd Ring Port Port2 🗸

 Heartbeat Expire (100~10000) 1000 ms

 Update Refresh

-Sta itus
+S tatus

 State Disabled

 1st Ring Port Status -

 2nd Ring Port Status -

-Table 2.60 Descriptions of U-Ring Setting
+Figure 2.239 U-Ring Setting Webpage

 Label Description Factory Default U-Ring Enabled or disabled the Unicast ring.
-Disabled Ring Master Ring MasterEnabled or disabled this switch as the Ring Master of the Unicast Ring.
+Disabled Ring Master Enabled or disabled this switch as the Ring Master of the Unicast Disabled Ring.
 For Ring Slave configuration, leave this option as disabled.
 1 st Ring Port Select which port on the managed switch will be the 1 st Ring Port.
 Port1 2 nd Ring Port Select which port on the managed switch will be the 2 nd Ring Port.
 Port2 Heartbeat Expire Time interval between checking-packets.
-1000 Update Click this button to allow the configuration to take effect. - Refresh Obtain the latest status of the U-Ring Setting by clicking on this button. - State Shows whether the device's state is normal or protected.
-Disable 1 st Ring Port Status Displays the status of the 1 st Ring Port. - 2 nd Ring Port Status Displays the status of the 2 nd Ring Port. -
+1000 Update Click this button to allow the configuration to take effect. - Refresh Obtain the latest status of the U-Ring Setting by clicking on this - button.
+State Shows whether the device's state is normal or protected.
+Disable 1 st Ring Port Status Displays the status of the 1 st Ring Port. - 2 nd Ring Port Status Displays the status of the 2 nd Ring Port.